-Benzodiazepines, commonly known as benzos, are a class of prescription drugs that depress the central nervous system.
+Benzodiazepines, commonly known as benzos, are a class of prescription drugs that depress the central nervous system (CNS).
 As CNS depressants, benzos are primarily used as sedatives and tranquilizers to slow brain activity.
 Doctors most often prescribe benzos for sleep disorders like insomnia or psychological disorders such as anxiety, panic attacks, and acute stress.
+With benzo addiction and detox centers to treat it, there is a solution to the side effects of benzo addiction.

 According to the Centers for Disease Control, benzo abuse and deaths from overdose are steady on the rise in America.
 Benzos are most often are abused with alcohol and opioid painkillers and they accounted for 30 percent of the 22,767 prescription-related overdose deaths in 2013.